TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

 .. data:: cdfplottype

-    TODO: Description of the variable.
+    CDF : cumulative distribution function.
+The cdf plot represent the cumulative distribution of the data of the variable.
 Defaults
     Defaults to some thing or is calculated by ....

     .. code-block:: json